-TCL is a Servicemembers Opportunity College (SOC) and is proud to serve active duty and dependents stationed at one of three military installations located in our service area.
+TCL is a member of the Service Members Opportunity College (SOC) Consortium and the SOC Degree Network System and is proud to serve active duty and dependents stationed at one of three military installations located in our service area.
 TCL is a member of SOCNAV II and SOCMAR II, awarding associate degrees, diplomas, and certificates.
 The College offers a full array of classes which, in many cases, can augment military specialty skills and can contribute to the military student's college portfolio, thus enhancing opportunity for advancement.
+TCL is a member of the SOC Degree Network System, a subgroup of SOC Consortium members institutions selected by the military servicemembers and their families.
 The TCL Servicemembers Degree Program helps active duty military students and their family members earn an associate degree by formally awarding TCL credit for the following: